William-Moreno/reading-notes/coders_computer.md

 # Text Editors
 ---
 A text editor is one of a coder's most important and used tools.
-Their are a variety of choices for a text editor.
-Each with differing pros and cons.
-By and large however, the choice of which text editor a developer uses to write their code is largely a matter of personal preference.
-But there are some features that are routinely looked for by developers.
+There are a variety of choices for a text editor, each with differing pros and cons.
+By and large however, the choice of which text editor a developer uses to write their code is largely a matter of personal preference. *But* there are some features that are routinely looked for by developers.

 ## Desirable Features in a Text Editor